 Career changes don’t happen overnight.
-And sometimes your dream job doesn’t materialize right away — especially during an economic downtown.
+And sometimes your dream job doesn’t materialize right away — especially during an economic downturn.
 But you can take steps while you’re in graduate school to position yourself for your ideal job later.

 We asked Richard Allen, MBA ’01, for his suggestions, because he’s been there.
 Allen graduated during an economic downturn and didn’t find his dream job in human resources management right away, but he now holds a leadership position in HR as the human resources specialist at the Texas Facilities Commission.